 Removing your makeup products makes you less likely to get new blemishes

 While we sleep, our skin is busy repairing itself from the damage we’ve exposed it to throughout the day, such as sun, alcohol and sugar from our diet.
-But if you aren’t cleansing your face before bed your skin doesn’t get a change to get rid of the products, dirt and dead skin from the day, and you’ll be preventing this reparative process from happening.
+But if you aren’t cleansing your face before bed your skin doesn’t get a chance to get rid of the products, dirt and dead skin from the day, and you’ll be preventing this reparative process from happening.

 Long-term, this can cause dull-looking skin, plus more fine lines and wrinkles.
 Not ideal.